jtcarse/baddie297/README.md

 # Baddie +297
-Assistant web app for PAD.
-Docker Compose + React + Flask + MongoDB.
+Awakening search engine for Puzzle and Dragons.

 Build and run with `docker-compose build; docker-compose up`.

-Hosts app at `localhost:5000` and api at `localhost:8080`.
+Serves app at port `80`.